 All of her quilts were hand pieced and hand quilted.
 My mother washed and reused these quilts until they fell to pieces.
 I didn't realize it at the time, but I'm sure all of this made an impression on me as a child.
 It was hard to tear me away from the sewing machine after my mother taught me how to sew at the age of 12.
 After my college graduation my mother and I thought we would try to figure out how to make quilts.
 By now most of my grandmother's quilts were very well used or trashed.

 Today I love to make quilts with meaning and purpose, and for people to treasure for years to come.
 For me, it is an expression of warmth and love.
 It is also a form of wearable art, which can be enjoyed in many ways; baby quilts, dorm quilts, wedding, birthday, anniversaries, and many more occasions.
-A few years ago it gave me much pleasure to see my nephew wrap himself up with his new graduation quilt for his future dorm room.
+It gave me much pleasure to see my nephew wrap himself up with his new graduation quilt for his future dorm room.